homebridge/homebridge/README.md

 # IMPORTANT

-Homebridge has recently spun off its included accessories into a new module [homebridge-legacy-plugins](https://github.com/nfarina/homebridge-legacy-plugins).
+Homebridge has recently spun off its included accessories into a new module [homebridge-legacy-plugins](https://github.com/nfarina/homebridge-legacy-plugins) which contains our previous integrations for popular devices like Nest, WeMo, Sonos, Hue, and many more.
 Please do not open any issues related to specific devices in this repository; go there instead.

 If you were using Homebridge previously and just want to get back up and running as quickly as possible, you can install the `homebridge-legacy-plugins` plugin which contains integrations for popular devices like Nest, WeMo, Sonos, Hue, and many more.
 After installing Homebridge (see "Installation" below), simply install the legacy plugins module:

     npm install -g homebridge-legacy-plugins

-Note that our long-term goal is for authors of those original integrations to create their own plugins and Github repositories, so we can eventually shut down the Legacy Plugins repository.
+You should first explore all available plugins at the NPM website by [searching for the keyword `homebridge-plugin`](https://www.npmjs.com/browse/keyword/homebridge-plugin) to see if a newer version of your accessory is available before using the one in Legacy Plugins (which may be deleted).

 # Homebridge